 HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

-Knowing the differences between HVLP and LVLP is important for the success of your painting jobs.
-Knowing what is HVLP and what is LVLP is an important step in the process of choosing between the two kinds of spray guns.
+Knowing what is HVLP and LVLP is an important step in the process of choosing between the two kinds of different spray guns.

 This is one of the most used spray guns in the painting business, but it does consume a lot of energy to use.
 This kind of gun is eco-friendly, and it is actually very efficient and limits waste from overspray.
 This is a big part of the reason that they are preferred by professional painters.